kubernetes/community/contributors/guide/README.md

 If you haven’t set up your environment, please find resources [here](/contributors/devel).
 These resources are not well organized currently; please have patience as we are working on it.

-_Improvements needed_
-* A new developer guide will be created and linked to in this section.

-    * RyanJ from Red Hat is working on this

 ## Community Expectations